 Pollinators are vital to creating and maintaining the habitats and ecosystems that many animals rely on for food and shelter.
 Worldwide, over half the diet of fats and oils comes from crops pollinated by animals.
-They facilitate the reproduction in 90% of the world’s flowering plants.
+They facilitate the reproduction of 90% of the world’s flowering plants.

 POLLINATORS ARE IN CRITICAL DECLINE AND NEED YOUR HELP.

-In my garden, we take insects seriously and make sure they have a good home, with plenty of flowers to feed from and we don’t spray any pesticides of any kind.
+In my garden, we take insects seriously and make sure they have a good home, with plenty of flowers to feed on, and we don’t spray any pesticides of any kind.
 I believe every insect in our ecosystem has an important job to play and when some start to disappear from our environment this can have a huge impact.